NERSC/shifter/doc/wlm/slurm.rst

 start and allow the user access to the sshd that shifter can start.
 This mode is distinct because it can automatically put the user script/session into the shifter environment prior to task start.
-This is typically avoided to prevent SLURM from operating with privilege in the user defined environment.
+This is typically avoided to prevent Slurm from operating with privilege in the user defined environment.
 However, it is permissible in the unique case of CCM, because CCM targets _only_ the already existing external environment, not a user-specified one.
 I.e., CCM mode makes a shifter container out of the /dsl environment, starts an sshd in